 - 0xCAA90018: Incorrect credentials — you are using the wrong credentials to sign in to Microsoft 365 services.

-If you are sending a message to an individual Skype for Business account, but the operation fails, there are two likely culprits.
-First, ensure that the recipient’s status is set to Available, or another active state.
+If you are sending a message to an individual Skype for Business account but the operation fails, there are two likely culprits.
+First, ensure that the recipient’s status is set to Available or another active state.
 Otherwise, if both users are available, ensure that both users are using Microsoft Teams to send messages.
-The good news is that Microsoft is aware of the problem, but the bad news is that they’re still working on a fix for it.
+The good news is that Microsoft is aware of the problem, but the bad news is that it is still working on a fix for it.